 Wheaton faculty and students vote to join other colleges and universities in a nationwide protest over the massacre of students at Kent State and Jackson State Universities.

 Frank A. Tredinnick, Jr., Executive Director of New England Association of Colleges & Secondary Schools, speaks at Commencement.

-Paul C. Helmreich, Associate Professor of History at Wheaton College, speaks at Commencement.
+Paul C. Helmreich, professor of history at Wheaton College, speaks at commencement.

 After an extensive study on the future of the college, the faculty vote in favor of coeducation.

 Jewel Plummer Cobb, Dean of Connecticut College, speaks at Commencement and is awarded an Honorary Degree.

 1971 - 1987Sara Crum